voelza/elaine/README.md

 All the states references within a slots are by default the states from the parent instance and not from the component instance.
 To use states from the component instance you can use the `~` before the state name.
 So `@@~data` would refer to the `data` state of the component instance while `@@data` would refer to the `data` state of the parent instance.

 #### Component CSS
-You might also want to syle your components.
+You might also want to style your components.
 You can do this by declaring your CSS within the `css` field in your component declaration.
 All your CSS will be scoped to your component and will only affect your component.
 So don't worry!

 ```javascript
 export default Elaine.component({